11 Perspective Taking Examples for Emotional Intelligence

 What Common Mistakes Do People Make With Perspective Taking?

-Many people confuse perspective taking with agreement or assume their interpretation of another person’s feelings is always correct.
+Many people confuse perspective-taking with agreement or assume that their interpretation of another person’s feelings is always correct.

 It does not.